 Walk Blackrock Beach

-Plan your trip ahead of time to make the most out of your visit.
+Plan your trip to make the most out of your visit.
 Pack plenty of water, snacks, sunscreen, bug spray, beach gear, towels, cameras and $3 in cash for parking.

 Set out on the half-mile trail through the hammock forest and coastal scrub, keeping an eye out for gopher tortoise, songbirds and bald eagles as you make your way to the shore.